SAFCSP-Team/order-management-project/README.md

 ### Implementation
 - Create a class called `Order` that holds the details of an order, such as:
-  - `products`: an array of ordered product names
+  - `products`: an array of ordered product names.
-  - `customer`: the customer name
+  - `customer`: the customer name.
-  - `id`: the order ID
+  - `id`: the order ID.
 - Create an `OrderQueue` class to manage the queue of orders, supporting these operations:
   - Add a new order to the queue.
   - Process (ship) the first order in the queue and remove it from the queue.